 What you need to do: Nothing.
 Everything looks good so let’s get started with your campaign!

-Mail Guard has identified a high risk list
+Mail Guard has identified a low-quality list

 What it means: Mail Guard has found data in your file that is cause for concern but has not placed a quarantine on it.